mrcrnkovich/CRM-App-Project/README.md

 # CRM-App-Project
-This is a Flask based CRM application currently being set-up for real-estate agents.
+This is a Flask based CRM application currently being set-up for real-estate agents. :city_sunrise:

 ### Status